Christian-Braga/Optimizing-Solar-Panel-Plant-Using-ML/README.md

 This tool allows plant operators to identify potential failures in real time, helping to prevent costly repairs and unplanned downtime.
 By flagging anomalies early, the tool ensures that underperforming inverters or panels can be addressed before they cause significant damage or loss of productivity.
-Overall, this project demonstrates the value of advanced machine learning techniques in enhancing the oper- ational efficiency of solar panel plants.
+Overall, this project demonstrates the value of advanced machine learning techniques in enhancing the oper ational efficiency of solar panel plants.
 By improving energy prediction, identifying underperforming units, and preventing failures through anomaly detection, this analysis contributes to the broader goal of making renewable energy systems more reliable, efficient, and cost-effective.
 Future improvements could focus on